 - "Chapter 1.
 Overview of Processing and Storage on the 032 Microprocessor" briefly explains data representation and registers on the 032 Microprocessor. - "Chapter 2.
 Assembler Language Concepts" discusses the syntax of statements, expressions, symbols, and constants.
 This chapter also explains the 032 Microprocessor assembler language's character set, along with the notational conventions used in this book. - "Chapter 3.
 Addressing and Program Sectioning" explains how to combine lines of assembler code.
 This chapter includes information on addressing and on declaring base registers.
 This chapter also explains the assembler's location counter and the relationship between a.out segments and assembler language sections. - "Chapter 4.
 032 Microprocessor Instructions" describes the 032 Microprocessor instructions with both mnemonics and op codes.
 The instructions are listed by function, then described alphabetically by mnemonic. - "Chapter 5.
 Pseudo-Ops" provides an alphabetical description of the directives programmers can send to the assembler itself. - "Chapter 6.
 Assembling, Linking, and Running a Program" describes the AIX Operating System commands used to assemble, link, and run assembler language files.
 This chapter also describes the conventions you should use to link 032 Microprocessor assembler language files to files written in other languages. - "Appendix A. Mnemonic and Op Code Tables" contains two tables.
-One table lists instructions alphabetically by mnemonic; a second table lists instructions numerically by op code. - "Appendix B. ASCII Character Codes" lists the numeric representations of valid characters on the RT PC.

-The "Glossary" defines terms that are specific to 032 Microprocessor assembler language and to RT PC.

-A Reader's Comment Form and Book Evaluation Form are provided at the back of this book.
+One table lists instructions alphabetically by mnemonic; a second table lists instructions numerically by op code. - "Appendix B. ASCII Character Codes" lists the numeric representations of valid characters on the RT PC. - "Appendix C. Programming Tips and Techniques" lists a few hints that may be useful to RT PC assembler language programmers. - "Appendix D. Sample Assembler Program" contains a sample assembler language program. - The "Glossary" defines terms that are specific to 032 Microprocessor assembler language and to RT PC. - A Reader's Comment Form and Book Evaluation Form are provided at the back of this book.
 Use the Reader's Comment Form at any time to give IBM information that may improve the book.
 After you become familiar with the book, use the Book Evaluation Form to give IBM specific feedback about the book.